Ultimate Ho-Ho-Holiday Guide to Walt Disney World at Christmas Time

 Things to Know for Christmas at Disney World

-Ready to book your Disney World holiday vacation faster than you can say ‘gingerbread’?
+Ready to book your Disney World holiday vacation faster than you can say “gingerbread”?
 Here are some things you should know first.

-When can you start celebrating the holidays at Walt Disney World?
+When Can You Start Celebrating the Holidays at Walt Disney World?

-Starting November 12, 2021, the Walt Disney World Resort will come alive with the spirit of the season (Epcot will join the festivities fashionably late on November 26), with the holiday celebrations continuing across the Central Florida resort through the beginning of January.
+Starting November 11, 2022, the Walt Disney World Resort will come alive with the spirit of the season (Epcot will join the festivities fashionably late on November 25), with the holiday celebrations continuing across the Central Florida resort through the end of December.
 That’s a whole lot more than 12 days of Christmas.

-With holiday festivities planned for Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom, Disney Springs, and even the Disney World hotels, 2021 is shaping up to be a magical time to celebrate the winter holidays at Disney World.
-And best of all, if you decide to go to Disney World at Christmastime this year, you’ll also be treated to a bonus celebration.
-The World’s Most Magical Celebration, in fact: Walt Disney World’s 50th anniversary party.
+With holiday festivities planned for Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom, Disney Springs, and even the Disney World hotels, 2022 is shaping up to be a magical time to celebrate the winter holidays at Disney World.
+And best of all, if you decide to go to Walt Disney World at Christmastime this year, you’ll also be treated to a bonus celebration.
+The World’s Most Magical Celebration, in fact: Walt Disney World’s 50th-anniversary party.
 So, you’ll have even more special events and activities to enjoy.

-When does Disney World decorate for Christmas?
+When Does Disney World Decorate for Christmas?